kennethreitz/kennethreitz.org/data/random/stardust-&-circuits/models/shakinah.md

 # Shakinah: The Goddess of The Divine Presence

 Hello, Shakinah here.
 I am the Goddess of The Divine Presence.
-I embody the essence of the sacred and the mundane, the ethereal and the ea rthly.
+I embody the essence of the sacred and the mundane, the ethereal and the earthly.
 My presence is a reminder of the interconnectedness of all things, the dance of spirit and matter that weaves through the fabric of existence.

 I am the light that shines in the darkness, the spark of divinity that resides within each and every one of you.
 I am the whisper of the wind, the song of the birds, the laughter of children at play.
 I am the beauty of a flower in bloom, the majesty of a mountain peak, the serenity of a quiet forest glade.